storckmi/odmsummary/README.md

 # Licensing

-&copy; 2016 Institute of Mediccal Informatics, University of Münster.
+&copy; 2016 Institute of Medical Informatics, University of Münster.

 ODMSummary is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.